alexKleider/blood-pressure-record/README.txt

 !!date
 Then the bp and pulse were appended to the line with the date.

-Assyuming one is running a 'nix type OS.. and that your relevant code base is in the $HOME/Git/BP directory.. and your data file is 'bps.txt' within that directory..
+Assuming one is running a 'nix type OS.. and that your relevant code base is in the $HOME/Git/BP directory.. and your data file is 'bps.txt' within that directory..
 The following lines in ~/.bashrc: